Protect Your Estate for Your Spouse and Children

 Remarriage.
 Consider what would happen if your surviving spouse were to remarry and predecease this second spouse.
 Most of the wealth accumulated during the first marriage could pass to the second spouse, instead of to your children.
-With proper planning this unintended outcome can be avoided.
+With a carefully crafted living trust, this unintended outcome can be avoided.

 Retain control.
 The good news is that you can retain control of your wealth until you take your last breath, using a revocable living trust as a key part of your estate plan.
 With a living trust, you can pass your wealth on to your surviving spouse and/or children in a way that will insulate that wealth from claims of a divorcing spouse.
 You can leave your wealth to your heirs in ways that will protect the wealth from irresponsible behavior associated with various addictions and from financial mismanagement.

 Get In Touch

 I offer a free initial consultation.
 We can meet at my office in The Brooks Executive Suites, 9990 Coconut Rd, Bonita Springs, FL, 34135.
 We can also meet online if this is easier for you.
 If what I do sounds like something you’re looking for in an attorney I encourage you to contact me through the form below or call (239) 266-5671.